 The only thing that should be inside your boot is your foot with a sock on it!
 Its definably worth investing in a good quality pair of snowboard socks.
 Not only will they keep your feet warm and dry but good quality socks will not bunch up which could cause pressure points inside your boots.

 All other clothing should be kept outside the boots.
 I often teach people to snowboard who complain that their feet are hurting only to find they’ve got all sorts of stuff tucked in there.
 The most common things to find are the thermal leggings tucked in, which should be folded up above the boot.
 And the gaiter from the snowboard pants tucked in, this should go over the boot.

 Are snowboarding socks worth it?

-Although snowboard socks are not cheap, in my opinion they are definitely worth it.
-A good quality pair of socks will not only keep your feet warm and dry but will also held their shape so you avoid any bunching up of material which can lead to uncomfortable pressure points.
+Although snowboard socks are not cheap, in my opinion, they are definitely worth it.
+A good quality pair of socks will not only keep your feet warm and dry but will also hold their shape so you avoid any bunching up of material which can lead to uncomfortable pressure points.

 Boots and bindings not tight enough

 Another common problem with people learning is that they haven’t got their boots and/or bindings tight enough.
 This tends to cause more of a problem when you are on the toe edge of the board.
 The underside of your feet and calves have to do all the work that should be being done by your boots/bindings.
 The result can be a burning pain on the underside of your feet and calves.

 When choosing a snowboard boot its important that you get the right kind of boot for your foot.
 If you are experiencing a numb throbbing pain in your feet when snowboarding then it might be that your boots are too tight or that your feet are too wide .
 This kind of pain tends to build up after a few runs, and can get really painful.
 It is caused by the boots or bindings squeezing the foot and restricting the blood flow.